 - ½ cup olive oil

-- ½ cup spicy V-8 juice, Clamato juice, or red salsa
+- ½ cup spicy V-8 juice Clamato juice, or spicy salsa

 Chicken Fajitas

-- 1 jalapeno peppers, seeded and membranes removed, slivered
+- 1 jalapeno pepper seeds and membrane removed, minced

-- 2 tablespoons avocado oil or high heat oil (for the griddle)
+- 2 tablespoons avocado oil or other high smoke point cooking oil

 - salsa